hydrobricks/hydrobricks-doc/doc/models.rst

 accounted for using either the CemaNeige model or a simple degree-day approach.

-.. list-table:: Properties of the GR4J model
-   :widths: 50 50
-   :header-rows: 0
-   :stub-columns: 1

-   * - Spatial structure
+* Spatial structure: lumped
-     - lumped
-   * - Time step
+* Time step: daily
-     - daily

 Specific options